• Orkney scallops cooked with Into the Wild vodka from the Deerness Distillery

 Food shopping in Orkney

-If you're staying in self-catering during your visit to Orkney, our food blogger Rosemary Moon has put together this handy guide on where to pick up some of the finest food and drink in the islands.
+If you're visiting Orkney this year, local food blogger Rosemary Moon has put together this handy guide on where to pick up some of the finest food and drink in the islands.

 Rosemary Moon ‘retired’ to Orkney after a long association with the salmon industry in the islands.
 The author of 19 cookery books and countless more recipes, including writing for Waitrose and Lakeland, she has brought journalists and food writers to Orkney in the past to show off our diverse and delicious food and drink.
 After several holidays here Rosemary and her husband Nick have settled in South Ronaldsay but, once a cookery writer always a cookery writer, Rosemary is finding it impossible to stop jotting down the new recipes that she is creating with the island produce.

 Rosemary also writes and vlogs about whisky and is particularly interested in whisky and food matching.
-You can follow her on Twitter, Instagram and on her rosemarymoon.com website.
+You can follow her on Twitter, Instagram and on her rosemarymoon.com.

 Orkney.com Newsletter